natasjaVgestel/natasjaVgestel.github.io/_posts/2018-12-31-day-twentyeight.markdown

 We need to take these measurements before we start the warming treatment with the cone-shaped chambers I showed on [day 14](https://natasjavgestel.github.io/blog/2018/12/17/day-fourteen).
 Getting pre-treatment data is good practice in science - how would you know if a treatment worked unless you have some pre-treatment information?

-Apparently, the penguins are curious about my research question also.
-This is really important, because what if warming increases net carbon loss from the ecosystem?
+My study is important, because what if warming increases net carbon loss from the ecosystem?
 That means faster incrases in CO2 in the atmosphere and thus accelerated warming rates.

 Apparently two Adélie penguins who have plummeted in population numbers in this rapidly warming region are curious about my research question also!